p3l6/blog/content/hobby/bagpipe/supplies.md

 ---
 title: Bagpipe Supplies
+description: A small list of bagpipe products that I like to use, and thoughts about them.
 ---

-This is a small list of bagpipe products that I like to use, and thoughts about them.

 * Bags
   * Bannatyne extended small bag (9.5 x 26.5") bottom zip.
 The bottom zip makes this the best synthetic bag.